 This unique, four-day forum is designed to assist student-athletes in charting their career paths, to give the opportunity to network and to learn from current athletics professionals.
 As a participant, student-athletes will hear from a variety of speakers and panelists during large, general sessions, and throughout the program engage with peers in focused, small-group classroom discussions called “Color Teams.”

-Each year, the NCAA seeks volunteers to facilitate discussions and implement activities from an outlined professional development curriculum during the Color Team sessions at Career in Sports Forum.
+Each year, the NCAA seeks volunteers to facilitate discussions and implement activities from a detailed professional development curriculum during the Color Team sessions at Career in Sports Forum.
 Facilitators must be current, full-time employees at an NCAA member institution, conference office or affiliate organization.

 Role of the Facilitator

 As a facilitator at Career in Sports Forum, you will teach innovative curriculum and engage highly motivated NCAA student-athletes, coaches, and administrators in thoughtful dialogue around professional development and personal leadership, as well as the relevant industry-wide and job-specific information.
 You should be willing to serve as a guide rather than expert and exhibit the ability to step back and learn.
-To achieve the desired learning objectives and outcomes, you must be open to constructive peer feedback, as well as be willing to provide positive feedback.
+To achieve the desired learning objectives and outcomes, you must be open to learning the curriculum, adopting the facilitative approach, and receiving, as well as providing, constructive peer feedback.